-Mortality does not seem to be increased in primary hyperparathyroidism, according to the epidemiology data from the Mayo Clinic experience (187).
-On the other hand, the Scandinavian and German literature do report increased mortality (188-193).
+Mortality does not seem to be increased in primary hyperparathyroidism, according to the epidemiology data from the Mayo Clinic experience (185).
+On the other hand, the Scandinavian and German literature do report increased mortality (186-187).
 The reason for this difference in mortality figures may again be explained by the extent of disease.
-Mortality figure from the Scandinavian experience did correlate with the extent of hypercalcemia and the weight of the parathyroid adenoma (192).
-Also consistent with this idea is the Mayo Clinic experience in which those whose serum calcium was in the highest quartile did have an increased mortality (187).
-On the whole, these observations suggest that mild, asymptomatic primary hyperparathyroidism is not associated with increased mortality rates.
+Mortality figure from the Scandinavian experience did correlate with the extent of hypercalcemia and the weight of the parathyroid adenoma (188).
+Also consistent with this idea is the Mayo Clinic experience in which those whose serum calcium was in the highest quartile did have an increased mortality (185).
+A recent epidemiologica study reported increased mortality and morbidity in "mild hyperparathyroidism" (189) On the whole, these observations suggest that mild, asymptomatic primary hyperparathyroidism is not associated with increased mortality rates.
 On the other hand, when the disease presents in more symptomatic forms, mortality may be increased.